Decrease Stress and Bond with Your Dog Through Training

 • Decreased interaction with owners

-Human studies have shown that exercising the brain is as important as exercising the body for both cognitive health and mood.7 Cognitive therapy and enrichment (I.e., training) is one aspect of improving canine cognitive dysfunction.6,7,13
+Human studies have shown that exercising the brain is as important as exercising the body for cognitive health and mood.7 Cognitive therapy and enrichment (I.e., training) is one aspect of improving canine cognitive dysfunction.6,7,13

 Examples of cognitive exercises to work your dog’s brain are:9